roseto/roseto/src/content/updates/greener.md

 ---
-title: Making Roseto greener and faster
 date: 2024-03-13
 ---

+# Making Roseto greener and faster

 Newest update to Roseto's webpage and [Roseto Link](https://roseto.link) includes new ways of fetching and displaying data.
 This will make the website faster and